 Once you’ve selected a property, select the Analyze Area button on the right side of the Map Property View.
 You can then draw a boundary around your targeted area of interest by clicking to drop each point and double-clicking to close the polygon, or choose to select the whole property within the dialog box.

 Once you’ve drawn your polygon, the Analyze Area box will populate to show how conditions have changed over time.
 You can choose from vegetation, water, or snow and select the period you would like to visualize in the graph.
 You can also make a note to associate with this particular part of your property for easy reporting or future reference.

-Choose from vegetation, surface water, surface moisture, and snow data layers using the drop-down menu on the left side of the modal.
+Choose from vegetation, surface water, surface moisture, burn index, and snow data layers using the drop-down menu on the left side of the modal.
 Change the time span of the graph using the dropdown on the right-hand side of the modal.
+We filter out outlier data points that are more than 15% different from a rolling median.
 Explore different graph types using the presets Average Value, Area in Range, and Area by Category.
 Average Value will graph the average pixel value in the drawn polygon for the selected index.
 Area in Range, shown in the example below, allows you to define a metric range of interest and graphs the percent of the selected area within that range.
 Area by Category graphs the percent of the selected area within a specific metric range that corresponds to a category (Ex: Water, Not water).